mousepawmedia/standards/README.md

-MousePaw Games Standards
+MousePaw Media Standards
 =====================

-MousePaw Games has authored a number of standards to guide their ongoing software development efforts.
+MousePaw Media has authored a number of standards to guide their ongoing software development efforts.
 These standards are made freely available for the benefit of the open source community, and the programming community at large.